Can I refuse a smart meter?

 - Those with solar panels and/or solar batteries can get paid to generate electricity and sell it back to the grid.

-- A National Grid scheme pays you to shift your energy use to off-peak times.
+- The National Grid and energy suppliers run schemes that pay you to shift your energy use to off-peak times.

 Quick questions